tardate/LittleArduinoProjects/Equipment/FoamCutter/README.md

 ![schematic](./assets/FoamCutter_schematic.jpg?raw=true)

-I hot-glued two posicle sticks the the AA battery holder, used a small piece of protoboard to mount the switch, and used some nuts and bolts to attached a small piece of nichrome wire in a loop.
+I hot-glued two popsicle sticks the the AA battery holder, used a small piece of protoboard to mount the switch, and used some nuts and bolts to attached a small piece of nichrome wire in a loop.

 This make a convenient cutting tool for fine work: